HSF/hsf.github.io/_gsocproposals/2019/proposal_DIRACComponentsMonitoring.md

  * Develop code compatible with python 3

 ## Expected results

- * working implementation with tests and documentation
+ * Working implementation of DIRAC component monitoring using ElasticSearch backend, completed with tests and documentation

 ## Requirements